FRINXio/FRINX-machine/README.md

     See `TLS-based authentication` on https://docs.frinx.io/frinx-odl-distribution/oxygen/user-guide/restconf.html
     Now you can set up the new keystore in `/home/test/FRINX-machine/config/uniconfig/frinx/uniconfig/config/`.

-    In case a new certificate is generated for uniconfig When prompted for `What is your first and last name?` put docker dns name of uniconfig container (Defined as UNICONFIG_SERVICENAME in .env file, default uniconfig).
+    In case a new certificate is generated for uniconfig When prompted for `What is your first and last name?` put docker dns name of uniconfig container (Default: uniconfig).
-    Getting the dns name:

-    ```sh
-    # For single-node deployment
-    docker node ls --filter role=manager --format {{.Hostname}}
-    # For sulti-node deployment
-    # From FRINX-machine repository folder
-    $ echo $(source .env && echo $UNICONFIG_SERVICENAME)
-    ```
-    The dns name is output of previous command

     Also will need to modify `/home/test/FRINX-machine/config/uniconfig/frinx/uniconfig/config/lighty-uniconfig-config.json` based on the new keystore setup.
 3. In case self signed certificate is used please add ca's certificate to `karakend/certs` folder in `.crt` format.